YonghuiDong/Miso_example/README.md

 The Groups B, C and D are shown in Figure 1.
 More details regarding the this dataset and experimental details can be found in ([Liron et al., 2018](https://pubs.acs.org/doi/10.1021/acs.analchem.8b01644)).

-## 3. Usage
+## 4. Tutorial

-Note: the usage below is for Miso (V0.1.5).
-The new user manual will be released soon for version 0.2.0.
+**Attention**: This tutorial is based on the Miso package version 0.2.0, which is slightly different from the one described in the publication ([Dong et al., 2019](https://doi.org/10.1093/bioinformatics/btz092)), which was based on Miso version 0.1.5.

 ```r